 Oregon Teacher Colleges and Degrees Online Guide

-The information found below is designed as a school guide to help future teachers find teaching schools in Oregon.
-In order to be eligible to teach in the state, teachers must complete an approved program at an accredited school.
-Fortunately, there are several colleges and universities that offer degree programs.
-For useful information on the various teaching degrees offered in Oregon, take a look below at our lists of top-rated teaching programs, table of accredited, state-approved teacher preparation programs, and student reviews.
-This guide is a good place to find the right program for those fresh out of college or experienced teachers looking to advance in their current career.
+The information found below is designed as a guide to help future teachers find educator preparation programs in Oregon.
+In order to be eligible to teach in the state, teachers must complete a state-approved program at an accredited school.
+Fortunately, there are several colleges and universities that offer such degree programs.
+Check our lists of top-rated teaching programs, table of accredited, state-approved preparation programs, and student reviews to better understand your options.
+This guide is a good place to find the right program, whether you are fresh out of college or an experienced teacher looking to advance your career.

 Quick Facts